The Tax Cuts and Jobs Act is set to end—here’s what it means for property managers in 2026

 If you claim bonus depreciation, you can write off up to $18,000 in the first year, and up to the same deduction limits listed above for later years.
 These limits won’t phase out under the TCJA.
 If anything, they may be raised to account for inflation.

-How to Prepare for the Potential Phaseout of TCJA Provisions
+How to Respond for the Phaseout of TCJA Provisions

-Still, it’s best to be prepared.
-Should the expiring TCJA tax provisions revert to pre-2017 levels, you may want to consider:
+Should remaining TCJA provisions revert to pre-2017 levels in the future, you may want to consider:

 Ultimately, your best bet is to consult a licensed tax or legal professional who can help you fortify your property management business against potential tax code changes.